ci1xgk/Fellowship_Webpage/compile_lin.md

 - [**GCC compiler**](https://gcc.gnu.org/), which is by default installed in most of Linux distributions, like Ubuntu
 - [**CMake**](https://cmake.org/)
-- [**libnuma-dev**](https://github.com/numactl/numactl), which is required for NetCDF output and dynamic rainfall support
+- [**libnuma**](https://github.com/numactl/numactl), which is required for NetCDF output and dynamic rainfall support

-As an example, on Ubuntu, CMake and libnuma-dev can be installed, by entering the following commands in terminal:
+As an example, on Ubuntu, CMake and libnuma can be installed, by entering the following commands in terminal:

 ````bash
 sudo snap install cmake --classic